 The book of Revelation was written to seven churches as both encouragement and challenge.
-An apocryphal letter, it relies on visions, symbols, and Old Testament references to reveal the ultimate fulfillment of God's promise given to Abraham in Genesis.
+An apocalyptic letter, it relies on visions, symbols, and Old Testament references to reveal the ultimate fulfillment of God's promise given to Abraham in Genesis.
 The book is not a secret code that allows believers to decipher the timeline of Jesus's return.

 Instead, it shows that every human kingdom eventually becomes Babylon and must be resisted.
 Jesus, the slain Lamb who died for the sins of the world, will return one day as King with His followers to prompt repentance.
 He will remove evil permanently and make all things anew.